Integralist/integralist.co.uk/content/posts/statistics-basics.md

 7
 ```

+> [!NOTE]
-> Note: data is either "numerical" (dealing with numbers), "quantitative" (describing quantities) or "categorical" (data is split into categories that describe qualities or characteristics - also referred to as "qualitative").
+> data is either "numerical" (dealing with numbers), "quantitative" (describing quantities) or "categorical" (data is split into categories that describe qualities or characteristics - also referred to as "qualitative").

 ## Frequency